Does International Trade Catch Up with National Trade of Countries? Yes

-The paper applies an index suggested by Jeffrey Frankel on how to measure the gap between the intensity of national versus international transactions of a country to more than 100 countries over four periods between 1990 and 2005.
-The gap stands for "incomplete" globalization.
-It is shown that the gap has steadily declined for most countries over the sample period irrespective of income levels.
-While larger economies are still less globalized than small economies, differences in domestic market size have become less important as a dividing linie between more and less globalized economies.
+The article applies an index suggested by Jeffrey Frankel on how to measure the gap between the intensity of national versus international transactions of a country to more than 100 countries over four periods between 1990 and 2005.
+The gap stands for “incomplete” globalization.
+It is shown that the gap has steadily declined for most countries over the sample period, irrespective of income levels.
+While larger economies are still less globalized than small economies, differences in domestic market size have become less important as a dividing line between more and less globalized economies.